ReadieFur/BSDP-Overlay/README.md

 E.G. beatmapVis

 ### ip=
-Use this parameter if you have the mod setup to send the data over a different port (LAN use only) E.G. ip=192.168.1.197
+Use this parameter if you have the mod setup to send the data over a different port (Currently for LAN use only) E.G. ip=192.168.1.197

 ### moveBSR: